She started to read and write when she was less than four years old. At the age of five, she decided to become a writer and wrote her first story.

 They are a means to convey what the author has to say, her expressive distinctiveness in her writings.
 Each of the story constitutes a separate individuality, while revealing the psychological unity and uniqueness of her own person as a creator; the fragment of spiritual biography, bearing the beauty of style and her creative personality.

+Having lived in multiple countries, she has gained a unique perspective that has enriched her artistic practice and storytelling.
 The influence of these countries can be noticed in her writing.
-These three cultures, their heritage and languages, as well as people – Poles, Brits, and French – with their particular mentality and traditions, influence her life and show up in her writing.
+These three cultures, their heritage and languages, as well as people – especially Poles, Brits and French – with their particular mentality and traditions, influence her life and show up in her writing.

-In the years of 2011-2013 she’d been attending the literary workshops of SPP in Dom Literatury in Warsaw, which gave her the confidence to not only write literary fiction, but also share it with others.
+In the years 2011-2013 Laukoni had been attending the literary workshops of SPP in Dom Literatury in Warsaw, which gave her the confidence to not only write literary fiction, but also share it with others.
 Since then, the writing meetings became an inherent part of Laukoni’s life.
-She is an active member of several writing groups in Europe till this day.
+She is an active member of several writing groups in Europe to this day.

-Laukoni spends most of her time creating fictional worlds and talking to characters she brought to life through her stories.
-When she’s not making things up, she is editing manuscripts and mentoring those who dream of becoming a published author.
+Laukoni spends most of her time creating fictional worlds, bringing them to life through words and a range of visual mediums.
+When she’s not making things up, she is editing manuscripts, guiding business owners through personal brand development, helping non-native writers leverage their cultural advantage and coaching aspiring writers.
 She makes her home in France.